A Marketing Strategy Template For E-commerce Startups

-- You are competing with a world where your industry is growing like crazy.
+- You are competing with a world where your industry is growing crazily.

 - Advertisers and investors in the startup space are ready to invest money in unlimited quantity.

-- The average customer is super distracted and has an attention span of less than 3 seconds on the internet.
+- The average customer is super distracted and has an attention span of fewer than 3 seconds on the internet.

 If your marketing team doesn’t have an eye for controlling the cost of customer acquisition, things can go out of hand.

-In this post, we are going to talk about how to develop a framework/template for acquiring customers and scale your processes.
+In this post, we are going to talk about how to develop an eCommerce marketing template for acquiring customers and scale your processes.
 Here is what we will be discussing :

 - How to entice users to become customers?